KamilaKare/KamilaKare.github.io/Formations/LLM for DS/Module 1/Chapitre_1.md

 To better understand Generative AI, it's useful to contrast it with **Discriminative AI**.

-- **Discriminative AI** focuses on classification and prediction.
-Given input data, it assigns labels or estimates probabilities.
+- **Discriminative AI**  aims to differentiate between different classes in the data.
+It focuses on making classifications or predictions.
+Given input data $X$, it assigns labels (Y) or estimates probabilities ($\mathbb{P} (Y|X)$).
   - Example: A spam filter classifies emails as **spam** or **not spam**.
   - Common models: Logistic Regression, Decision Trees, Support Vector Machines (SVMs), and traditional Neural Networks.

 - **Generative AI**, on the other hand, creates new data rather than just classifying existing data.
+It aims to understand and capture the underlying distribution of the data.
+They can generate new data points that are similar to the original dataset.
   - Example: A generative model can produce entirely new emails that resemble human-written ones.
   - Common models: GANs (Generative Adversarial Networks), VAEs (Variational Autoencoders), and Large Language Models (LLMs) like GPT and BERT.

 While **Discriminative AI** is excellent for structured problems (e.g., fraud detection, medical diagnosis), **Generative AI** unlocks new possibilities in creativity, automation, and data augmentation.

 ---